 The primary criteria for membership are:

-Once individuals are admitted as members, the annual membership fee is $60, which includes an online subscription to the Journal of Experimental Social Psychology.
+Once individuals are admitted as members, the annual membership fee is $60, which includes an online subscription to the Journal of Experimental Social Psychology and Social Psychological and Personality Science.
 Payments can be made online by clicking on the Member Services button to the left.
 The fee for each calendar year is due by August 1st of the prior year.

 Additional questions about SESP or the membership process should be directed to the Executive Officer at: